RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 ## 2027: A Dystopian AGI RPG

 I hacked together a dystopian AGI RPG in a week for my 30th birthday party.
-It involved fake documentaries, a social experiment with real money and prizes, scavenger hunt plots, and a Telegram bot where people could interact with and get updates on the game.
+It involved future documentaries, a social experiment with real money and prizes, scavenger hunt plots, and a Telegram bot where people could interact with and get updates on the game.

 It involved 8-12 people and the engagement was super high.
 People seemed to engage every 15-30 minutes -- including weekends.
 This post details my learnings and some of the fun involved in the week of events!